Nicc12/Nicc12/README.md

 ---
 ## Tools & Tech

 I prefer using Python, but R-Studio is an old friend.
 Multi-Variable Regression Analysis is my tool of choice for empirical analysis.
 However, Machine learning models can find their way into my projects.
+SQL is an additonal tool I find myself using.

 ---
 ## A Bit About Me